AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 ORDER BY
     Top_Spender_Count DESC;

 -- 21. Which gender and marital status combinations have the highest order frequency?
+Identifies high-frequency buyer demographics for targeted retention strategies.

 SELECT
     c.gender,